Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Probiotics can also outnumber harmful bacteria like E. coli and Salmonella because the digestive tract is full of beneficial microbes.

-Why probiotic is important for chickens?
+Why are probiotics important for chickens?

 The gastrointestinal tract (GIT) of the chicken is its major organ for nutrient processing and immune response.
 A healthy gut means better feed conversion and better disease resistance.